As amazing and life-changing as budgeting is, it’s not always easy to get the hang of.

 Mistake #1: Forgetting an Expense

 The first budgeting mistake everyone makes is forgetting about something that should have been included in the budget.
-For instance, when I wrote out my budget for February I forgot that my husband had signed up for a gym membership the month before, and the first draft would be taken out on February 15th.
-Since I get paid on the 15th of every month, I knew this wouldn’t be an emergency, but it would put a dent somewhere in the budget that we had to move the funds from.
-Luckily, I had budgeted $40 for a doctor’s visit co-pay which ended up being covered 100%, so it washed out.
+For instance, my husband signed up for a gym membership and I totally forgot about it.
+Luckily when the money drafted out of the account, I had budgeted $40 for a doctor’s visit co-pay which ended up being covered 100%, so it washed out.

 Mistake #2: Not Budgeting Enough

 An easy fix to this is to analyze what you’re currently spending before trying to set a new budget.
 My absolute favorite way to do this is by using the Highlighter Budgeting Method.
-Look through your bank account over the last month or two and add up what you have been spending on groceries, then use that as a guide for what you would like to spend going forward.
+Look through your bank account over the last month or two and add up what you have been spending on groceries and other variable expenses such as fuel, clothing, etc., then use that as a guide for what you would like to spend going forward.
 Try to shave off ten percent next month and see how that goes.
 Keep gradually decreasing your spending until you hit your goal.